-- Temporary support must remain in place for a minimum of 7 days. - Where openings are over 1200mm and the brickwork depth above the opening exceeds 300mm, MASONS 4.0mm galvanised STR Bricklock joint reinforcement be installed within 400mm of the underside of the brickwork and extend 200mm each side of the opening. - A gap of 5 mm 10 mm is to be left between the underside of the brickwork and the top of the metal flashing.
+- Temporary support must remain in place for a minimum of 7 days. - Where openings are over 1200 mm and the brickwork depth above the opening exceeds 300 mm, 'Bricklock STR' joint reinforcement or similar galvanised wire joint reinforcement, is to be installed within 400 mm of the underside of the brickwork and extend 200 mm each side of the opening. - A gap of 5 mm 10 mm is to be left between the underside of the brickwork and the top of the metal flashing.